anandb7248/CleanCode/README.md

 		 - If you use exceptions instead of returned error codes, then the error processing code can be separated from the happy path code and can be simplified.
 	 - Extract Try/Catch Blocks into functions of their own.
 		 - Try/catch blocks are ugly in their own right.
 They confuse the structure of the code and mix error processing with normal processing.
+ - ### Chapter 4: Comments
+	 - You should write code so clearly and expressively that it does not need comments in the first place.
+		 - The proper use of comments is to compensate for our failure to express ourself in code. ***Comments are always failures in code.***
+	 - The older a comment is, and the farther away it is from the code it describes, the more likely it is to be just plain wrong.
+The reason is simple.
+Programmers can't realistically maintain them.
+Code changes over time, comments don't always follow them - *can't* always follow them.
+	 - **Good Comments**
+		 - Legal Comments
+			 - For example, copyright and authorship statements are necessary and reasonable things to put into a comment at the start of each source file.
+		 - Explanation of intent behind a coding decision
+		 - Warning of Consequences
+		 - TODO Comments
+		 - Amplification
+			 - A comment may be used to amplify the importance of something that may otherwise seem inconsequential.
+	 - **Bad Comments**
+		 - Redundant comments along code that speaks for itself
+		 - Misleading Comments
+			 - A programmer makes a statement in his comments that isn't precise enough to be accurate.
+		 - Mandated Comments
+			 - It is just plain silly to have a rule that says that every function must have a javadoc, or every variable must have a comment.
+This just clutters up the code and leads to confusion and disorganization.
+		 - Attributions and Bylines
+			 - Source code control systems are very good at remembering who added what, when.
+There is no need to pollute the code with little bylines.
+		 - Commented-Out Code
+			 - Others who see that commented-out code won't have the courage to delete it.
+They'll think it is there for a reason and is too important to delete.
+So commented-out code gathers like dregs at the bottom of a bad bottle of wine.